benjaminion/upgrading-ethereum-book/src/book.md

 This value is a compromise that is as small as possible to allow wide participation, while remaining large enough that we don't end up with too many validators.
 In short, if we reduced the stake, we would potentially be forcing stakers to run more expensive hardware on higher bandwith networks, thus increasing the forces of centralisation.

-The main practical constraint on the number of validators is the messaging overhead required to achieve finality.
+The main practical constraint on the number of validators in a monolithic L1 blockchain is the messaging overhead required to achieve finality.
 Like other [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf)-style consensus algorithms, Casper&nbsp;FFG requires two rounds of all-to-all communication to achieve finality: that is, for all nodes to agree on a block that will never be reverted.

-Following Vitalik's [notation](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Why-32-ETH-validator-sizes), if we can tolerate a network overhead of $\omega$ messages per second, then with $n$ validators the time to finality, $f$ can be modelled as,
+Following Vitalik's [notation](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Why-32-ETH-validator-sizes), if we can tolerate a network overhead of $\omega$ messages per second, and desire a time to finality of $f$, then we can have participation from at most $n$ validators, where

 $$
-f \ge \frac{2n}{\omega}
+n \le \frac{\omega f}{2}
 $$

-We would like $f$ to be as short as possible, while also allowing broad participation by validators on less than perfect networks, which puts a cap on $\omega$.
-Together these imply a cap on $n$, the total number of validators.
+We would like to allow as broad as possible participation by validators, including those on less than perfect networks, which implies keeping $\omega$ small.
+And we would like $f$ to be as short as possible.
+Taken together, these requirements imply a cap on $n$, the total number of validators.

 This is the classic scalability trilemma.
-I don't find these pictures of triangles very intuitive, but it has become the canonical way to represent the trade-offs>
+Personally, I don't find these pictures of triangles very intuitive, but they have become the canonical way to represent the trade-offs:

 <div class="image">
 <img src="md/images/scalability-trilemma.svg" /><br />